MahouShoujoMivutilde/hyprland-per-window-layout/README.md

 }
 ```

-When new windows is opened the current layout is used (by default) or the first in `kb_layout` (when `HPWX_PREFER_FIRST=true`).
+When new windows are opened the current layout is used (by default) or the first defined in `kb_layout` (when `HPWX_PREFER_FIRST=true`).

 When existing window is selected - layout from `windows` is used.

-When you change layout when one of the windows is in focus - its layout gets redefined:
+When you change layout with one of the windows in focus - its layout is redefined:

 ```python